MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 If your app includes a messaging extension, following these guidelines can increase the likelihood your app will pass submission.

+> [!TIP]
-For information on creating a high-quality experience, see the [messaging extension design guidelines](~/messaging-extensions/design/messaging-extension-design.md).
+> If you want information on creating a high-quality experience, see the [messaging extension design guidelines](~/messaging-extensions/design/messaging-extension-design.md).

 ### 7.1 Action commands